UniversalDependencies/docs/_hyw/dep/nmod.md

 5	Արիսեան	Արիսեան	PROPN	_	Animacy=Hum|Case=Nom|Definite=Ind|NameType=Sur|Number=Sing	4	flat:name	_	Translit=Arisean|LTranslit=Arisean
 ~~~

-Note that the same thing can be also expressed using an [apposition](appos).
-In the case of apposition, the title follows the modified name and is separated by a punctuation symbol:
+A nominal expression identifying or further specifying another nominal may instead be attached using the [appos]() relation, particularly when it follows the modified nominal and is set off by punctuation.

 ~~~ conllu
 # visual-style 3 5 appos color:blue